Double Chocolate Oatmeal Zucchini Muffins

 Living for Zucchini Season

 I live for zucchini bread season.
-Come mid-July in the midwest, fresh zucchini can be found left right and center and it’s so exciting to get to use it in a variety of ways.
-Zucchini bread specifically is a top way for me to use the fresh summer veggie.
+Come mid-July in the midwest, fresh zucchini can be found left right and center and it’s so exciting to use it in a variety of ways.
+Zucchini bread is a top way for me to use the fresh summer veggie.
 I’ll eat it for breakfast, snacks, and dessert and had the “aha!” moment this summer that I should make some batches in muffin form for easy, grab and go meals.
-I took my favorite zucchini bread recipe, spruced it up with some double chocolate deliciousness, and batched it into a dozen perfect little muffins!
+I took my favorite zucchini bread recipe, spruced it up with some chocolate deliciousness, and batched it into a dozen perfect little muffins to make these double chocolate zucchini muffins!

-This recipe has been a huge hit at our house.
-They are just chocolatey enough, a bit chewy with the oatmeal, and so moist from the fresh zucchini.
+This muffin recipe has been a huge hit at our house.
+They are just chocolatey enough, a bit chewy from the oatmeal, and so moist from the fresh zucchini.
 It’s the perfect comforting, summery bite.

 double chocolate zucchini oatmeal muffins